imglab-io/imglab-rb/README.md

 You can use `Imglab.srcset` function to generate custom string values for `srcset` attributes, to be used for Web responsive images inside a `<img>` tag.

-This function works similarly to function `Imglab.url`, expecting the same parameters and values, except for some specific query parameters that have a special meaning and can receive `Range` and arrays as values.
+This function works similarly to `Imglab.url`, expecting the same parameters and values, except for some specific query parameters that have a special meaning and can receive `Range` and arrays as values.

-> To learn more about responsive images and the `srcset` attribute, you can visit [Mozilla article about responsive images](https://developer.mozilla.org/docs/Learn/HTML/Multimedia_and_embedding/Responsive_images).
+> To learn more about responsive images and the `srcset` attribute, you can take a look to the [MDN article about responsive images](https://developer.mozilla.org/docs/Learn/HTML/Multimedia_and_embedding/Responsive_images).

 ### Fixed size

 When enough information is provided about the image output size (using `width` or `height` parameters), `srcset` function will generate URLs with a default sequence of device pixel ratios:

+For the following example we are specying a fixed value of `500` pixels for `width` parameter:

 ```ruby
 Imglab.srcset("assets", "image.jpeg", width: 500)